Margandalf/english-for-designers/case-study_TdA.md

 # Think different when you work with developers

+-# Haha, TdA will follow you everywhere.

-Each year, our student association organize a competition called Tour de App for young developers from Czech and Slovak Republic giving them real-world experience.
+**Each year**, our [student association](http://scg.cz/) organize a competition called Tour de App for young developers from Czech and Slovak Republic giving them real-world experience.
 These high schoolers work on an assignment with a fictional client.
 They have to arrange a meeting and ask the client how should the web app look like.
 In my part, they are working with brand manual from the client.
 Unfortunitely there was something I forgot about while making the manual the first time.

+## Better safe then sorry
-Last year I was designing a brand for fictional company, so called Teacher digital Agency, with no experience with websites.
-I didn't think about the space in which logo will be put in, I didn't think about the font
+**Last year** I was designing a brand for fictional company, so called Teacher digital Agency, with no experience with websites.
+I recommend you to take time with the research.
+I felt so guilty hearing from our contestants about troubles with the font and the logo and even the coloring.
+Every day we learn something new and this really taught me a lot and was an excelent experience.

-Haha, TdA will follow you everywhere.

-This year I was not gonna make the same mistake.
-For the new fictional client – whom we named Think different Academy⁠⁠⁠⁠⁠⁠ – AFTER
+**This year** I was not gonna make the same mistake.
+For the new fictional client – whom we named Think different Academy⁠⁠⁠⁠⁠⁠ –

+AFTER
 (Power of three for structure and impact.)
 Third year of Tour de App, final of the competition takes place in Brno, highschoolers